-Deforestation poses the greatest threat to hummingbird populations in this area, as farmers clear land for potato and cattle farming, and property developers build luxury complexes overlooking the capital.
+Deforestation poses the greatest threat to hummingbird populations in this area.
+Farmers have cleared land for potato and cattle farming, and property developers continue to build luxury complexes overlooking Bogota.
 The armed conflict in Colombia has also played a role.
-Many rural areas beyond the big cities were infiltrated by the FARC and paramilitary groups, making them no-go areas for outsiders.
-But La Calera, a town in the mountains less than half an hour from Bogotá, was a relatively safe choice for Bogotanos wanting to escape the city for the weekend.
-This led to the widespread development and deforestation of this area about half an hour’s drive from the hummingbird observatory.
+Many rural areas beyond the big cities were infiltrated by the FARC and paramilitary groups.
+This made them no-go areas for outsiders.
+But La Calera, a town in the mountains less than half an hour from Bogotá, was a relatively safe choice for Bogotanos wanting a break from the city.
+This led to the widespread development and deforestation of this area, which is about half an hour’s drive from the hummingbird observatory.

 Ecotourism helps to tackle deforestation and provides an income for locals

 On the drive up to the observatory, the road was lined with small restaurants where families and cyclists were having breakfast.
 Chantelle pointed out how little forest there was left, and explained that what remained was in danger of being felled for further development.
-I asked her what was being done to address this problem.
+I wondered if there was any entity that was working to address this problem.

-“I’ve seen little action on the part of NGOs and the government, but a lot more effort from private landowners and ecotourism companies who are working together to create tourism offerings that support conservation efforts.”
-In the last decade, security in Colombia has improved and following the signing of the Peace Agreement between the government and the FARC in September 2016, more people are choosing to visit Colombia.
-As tourism in Colombia increases, many farmers are realizing the potential for subsidizing their incomes through activities such as bird-watching and are therefore making efforts to conserve the native vegetation.
+“I’ve seen little action on the part of NGOs and the government, but more effort from private landowners and ecotourism companies working together to create tours that support conservation efforts.”
+In the last decade, security in Colombia has improved.
+Following the signing of the Peace Agreement between the government and the FARC in September 2016, more people are visiting Colombia.
+As tourism in Colombia increases, many farmers realize the potential for subsidizing their incomes through activities such as bird-watching and are therefore making efforts to conserve the native vegetation.

 Although there currently doesn’t appear to be the will at government level to protect the forested areas in the state of Cundinamarca, the government has joined forces with the Tropical Forest Alliance 2020, hosted by the World Economic Forum, in an effort to protect over 60 million hectares of Amazon rainforest in Colombia from commodity-driven deforestation.
-As Chantelle sees it, the local problem is that Bogotá and the state of Cundinamarca just aren’t recognized for their natural value at present.
+As Chantelle sees it, the local problem is that central government hasn’t yet recognized the state of Cundinamarca for its natural value.

 Ecotourism and environmental education must go hand-in-hand

 But people like Victoria, along with ecotourism companies like Andes Ecotours, are helping to gradually change this.
-Visitors to the Observatorio de Colibries are up 50% from this time last year, with the observatory now receiving over 50 visitors a week on average.
+The Observatorio de Colibries receives over 50 visitors a week on average.
 I counted more than twenty visitors during the three hours I was there that Sunday morning.
-Victoria agrees that tourism can be part of the solution to protecting forested areas, but emphasises that this must go hand-in-hand with environmental education, teaching people what they can do at an individual level to protect their natural surroundings.
+Victoria agrees that tourism can be part of the solution to protecting forested areas.
+However, she emphasises that this must go hand-in-hand with environmental education.
+People must understand what they can do at an individual level to protect their natural surroundings.

 Experience the magic of seeing hummingbirds up-close

-We sipped the hot coffee offered to us by staff at the observatory and continued to watch these wonderful birds, learning their magical names.
-Of the 18 species which have been registered at the hummingbird observatory, we saw 12 that morning, including the White-bellied Woodstar, the Tyrian Metaltail and the Amethyst-throated Sunangel.
+We sipped on hot coffee and continued to watch these wonderful birds, learning their magical names.
+Of the 18 species they have registered at the hummingbird observatory, we saw 12 that morning.
+These included the White-bellied Woodstar, the Tyrian Metaltail and the Amethyst-throated Sunangel.
 One which made a great impact on me was the Sword-billed Hummingbird with its magnificently long beak.
 Chantelle explained to me the crucial role that hummingbirds play in the pollination process.
-The Sword-billed Hummingbird is the only species with a beak long enough to fully enter the native Curuba flower, which grows in the high Andes, thus both bird and flower sustain one another.
-It didn’t take much research to realise the delicate balances that existed within the food chains in this area, and how destroying one would impact heavily on the other.
+The Sword-billed Hummingbird is the only species with a beak long enough to fully enter the native Andean Curuba flower.
+Thus, both bird and flower sustain one another.
+I realised the delicate balances that existed within the food chains in this area, and how destroying one would impact heavily on the other.

 If you would like to visit the Hummingbird Observatory (Observatorio de Colibries), contact Andes Ecotours for more information.